BT Research: Patents

 By the turn of the twentieth century, the site had produced over 10,000 patents.

 Innovations from BT Research

-2006 [October] – BT implemented the world's first fully automated 'spam buster' system to track down and tackle professional spammers and 'botnet'-infected customers on the BT broadband network.
+2006 [October] – BT implemented the world's first fully automated 'spam buster' system to track down and tackle professional spammers and 'botnet' infected customers on the BT broadband network.

 2002 [June] – Research and development teams designed and deployed a suite of new business systems allowing the launch of the UK's first commercial broadband internet access service.

-1999 [July] – BT announced that it had pushed commercial optical fibre transmission to 80Gbit/s.
+1999 [July] – BT announced that it had pushed commercial optical fibre transmission to 80 Gbit/s.
 BT labs demonstrated the world's fastest regenerator – a photonic digital network component.